-HI 140 Ancient Western Civilization 2 Hours
+HI 140 Western Civilization 1

 Must be taken concurrently with LI 140.

 A historical survey and cultural examination of the early civilizations that once flourished in ancient Mesopotamia, Palestine, Egypt, Greece, and Rome, terminating with the traditional date for the fall of the Roman Empire (i.e., A.D.
 476).

-HI 141 Medieval Western Civilization 2 Hours
+HI 141 Western Civilization 2

 Must be taken concurrently with LI 141.

-A historical survey and cultural examination of the Western world (mostly Europe and Britain) from the fall of the Roman Empire (476 A.D.) through the Reformation era of the sixteenth century.
+A historical survey and cultural examination of the Western world (mostly Europe and Britain) from the fall of the Roman Empire (476 A.D.) to the onset of the Industrial Revolution.

-HI 242 Modern Western Civilization
+HI 242 Contemporary World Civilization

-Prerequisite: HI 141 Must be taken concurrently with LI 242.
-A historical survey and cultural examination of Western Civilization during the last four centuries.
+Must be taken concurrently with LI 242.

+A historical survey and cultural examination of the major events, people, and problems of the world in the last 150 years.